-I’ve mentioned in previous posts that split perspective narratives are difficult to do well because one of the narratives will almost always end up being more compelling.
+I’ve mentioned in previous posts that split-perspective narratives are difficult to do well because one of the narratives will almost always end up being more compelling.
 In The Broken Girls, the chapters set in 1950 move at a faster clip and have a stronger voice.
 Even though these chapters vary between the four girls who reside at Idlewild, they still manage to accomplish more character development than the chapters written from Fiona’s point of view.

-The Broken Girls is billed as a paranormal suspense, but seems to be lacking both paranormal and suspense.
+The Broken Girls is billed as a paranormal suspense, but seems to be lacking in both paranormal and suspense.
 The “ghost” story is glaringly underutilized; at no point does the spirit of Idlewild present any kind of threat or intrigue.

-Author Simone St. James does get points for her creepy, Gothic atmosphere, I could almost feel the chilly and crumbling halls of the neglected school.
+Author Simone St. James does get points for her creepy, Gothic atmosphere.
+I could almost feel the chilly and crumbling halls of the neglected school.
 I also greatly enjoyed the way that St. James depicts life as a girl in 1950 as a prison.
 That the girls of Idlewild consistently rebel against the tight strictures imposed by the adults around them made me silently cheer for their victory.

 My rating: 3/5